Endre-Tonnessen/Granule-Explorer-Visualization-Tool/readme.md

 Python must be installed and on the system path.

-To start the application, clone this repository, install the packages in the `requirement.txt` file, and run:
+To start the application, clone this repository, install the packages in the `requirement.txt` file, and run the following command from the project folder:

     shiny run app.py